catalystneuro/heidelberg-metadata-gui/README.md

 # heidelberg-metadata-gui
-Metadata editing GUI interface, with automatic metadata fetching.
+Metadata editing GUI.
+Makes it easy to edit metadata related to neurophysiological experiments.

 # Install